 Why Do Dogs Need Toys?

 Dogs need toys for the same reason people need entertainment.
-Toys provide comfort and mental stimulation for dogs.
+Toys provide comfort as well as physical and mental stimulation for dogs.
 Keep him busy when you must leave your dog home alone, give him plenty of exercise when you play together, and satisfy his instincts to chew with rugged toys.

 How to Choose Safe Dog Toys

-When choosing safe dog toys, avoid toys with sharp edges, loose strings, or small plastic pieces, or toys that are too small or may break easily.
-Dispose of dog toys when they begin to show wear, as pieces may break off and become a choking hazard or cause a blockage.
+When choosing dog toys, avoid sharp edges, loose strings, small plastic pieces, or toys that are too small or may break easily.
+Dispose of dog toys when they begin to show wear, as pieces may break off and become a choking hazard or cause an intestinal blockage.
 While toys made for children must meet certain safety standards, they are not tested against a dog’s chewing habits or sharp teeth, so they’re not an ideal option for our furry friends.
 For destructive players, seek out heavy-duty, indestructible toys designed to stand up to chewing and tearing.
 Examine your dog’s toys regularly to ensure they’re in good condition, and dispose of toys that don’t pass inspection.